Manikgoyal/microservice/microservice-coding-exercise/README.md

 ## Project Structure

-This is a multi module maven project with two modules:
+This is a multi module maven project with six modules:

 - The `micoservice` module produces a spring boot application.
 - The `functional-tests` is used to run functional tests using the [karate](https://github.com/intuit/karate) library.
+- The Zuul Api Gateway
+- The Configuration Server
+- The Admin Server
+- The Discovery Server

 ## Instructions